pesto-students/p14-raghu-rajarshi1/Week-1/solution.md

 Web servers are software or hardware systems that serve web content to clients, such as web browsers.
 There are different types of web servers, for example:

-Web Server: Hosts web pages and responds to requests from browsers.
+**Web Server:** Hosts web pages and responds to requests from browsers.
 It provides static content to users, like HTML pages, images, and multimedia files.

-Database Server: Primarily dedicated to providing database services.
+**Database Server:** Primarily dedicated to providing database services.
 It stores, retrieves, and manages data in databases.

-Email Server: Manages, sends, and receives emails.
+**Email Server:** Manages, sends, and receives emails.
 It acts as a post office, sorting and delivering emails to individual mailboxes.

-Web Proxy Server: Acts as an intermediary between a user's device and the internet.
+**Web Proxy Server:** Acts as an intermediary between a user's device and the internet.
 It is used to cache content and filter requests.

-DNS Server: Stands for "Domain Name System."
+**DNS Server:** Stands for "Domain Name System."
 It translates domain names into IP addresses, directing internet traffic to the correct server.

-FTP Server: Short for "File Transfer Protocol."
+**FTP Server:** Short for "File Transfer Protocol."
 It facilitates the transfer of files between devices over a network.

-File Server: Used for storing and managing digital files.
-It can be accessed by users on a network.

-DHCP Server: Stands for "Dynamic Host Configuration Protocol."
+**DHCP Server:** Stands for "Dynamic Host Configuration Protocol."
 It automatically assigns IP addresses to devices on a network.

-Cloud Server: A virtual server running in a cloud computing environment.
+**Cloud Server:** A virtual server running in a cloud computing environment.
 It can be easily scaled up or down based on demand.

-Application Server: Supports the running of application software.
+**Application Server:** Supports the running of application software.
 It provides both facilities to create web applications and a server environment to run them.

-Print Server: Manages printers and print requests within an organization.
+**Print Server:** Manages printers and print requests within an organization.
 It queues print jobs and sends them to respective printers.

-NTP Server: Short for "Network Time Protocol."
+**NTP Server:** Short for "Network Time Protocol."
 It synchronizes the clocks of computers over a network.

-Radius Server: Used in wireless networks.
+**Radius Server:** Used in wireless networks.
 It handles authentication, authorization, and accounting.

-Syslog Server: Collects and stores log messages from different devices, offering centralized logging and reporting.
+**Syslog Server:** Collects and stores log messages from different devices, offering centralized logging and **reporting.

-Physical Server: A tangible machine that provides resources and services.
+**Physical Server:** A tangible machine that provides resources and services.
 It's the actual hardware that runs software applications.

 **What is web hosting, and what are the different types of hosting services available for websites?**